 -Half teaspoon of salt

 -Start washing the peppers and cut the tops (but keep aside for later), then scoop out the seeds.

 -Chop thinly the onion, the fresh dill and parsley and add them to a large pot with 2 generous spoons of olive oil and let it fry for 2-3 minutes until the onion is golden and soft.

-In the mean time, peel the carrot and chop them into small pieces.
+In the meantime, peel the carrot and chop them into small pieces.
 Do the same with one of the potatoes while the other has to be sliced (not too thin).

 -Cover the pot with a lid and let it cook for 5 minutes.

--Cover again with the lid and let it cook at low heat for an hour.
+Cover the pot with the lid and let it cook at low heat for an hour.

 Check out another of my Romanian recipes: